 Fieldwork is an integral part of the education of an occupational therapist and must occur in an environment that provides those experiences which reinforce previous learning and which challenge and motivate the student to develop professionally and adapt to clinic situations.

-The academic fieldwork coordinators are responsible for the planning and implementation of integrated and sustained fieldwork experiences.
+The academic fieldwork coordinator is responsible for the planning and implementation of integrated and sustained fieldwork experiences.
 The experiences occur under the supervision of and with the support of occupational therapists or other qualified individuals.
 To ensure that the fieldwork activities support and enhance the goals of the program there is continual collaboration by clinical educators, academic faculty, and the academic fieldwork coordinator.

 Students are required to complete 3 level I fieldwork experiences, in their preferred geographic regions, related to each semester's coursework.
-OTAs are required to accrue a minimum of 40 hours onsite, per clinical rotation, and PTAs are required to accrue a minimum of 50 hours onsite, per clinical rotation.
+For the pediatric and adult/older adult rotations, OTAs are required to accrue a minimum of 40 hours onsite, per clinical rotation, and PTAs are required to accrue a minimum of 50 hours onsite, per clinical rotation.
+The psychosocial rotation will be 15-40 hours in duration for all MSOT students.
 The academic fieldwork coordinators will help guide the students in selecting potential sites suitable for each semester's curriculum, the students' educational needs based on their current skill sets, and the students' geographical areas.

 Students may choose, and are encouraged to choose, one of the three Level I experiences under the supervision of a non-occupational therapist.
 This “non-traditional” Level I experience may enrich a student's professional growth and provide learning that a student may not experience with an occupational therapist.
 However, the curriculum design is built upon an adult learning model and recognizes that such an experience may not be valuable to all students since each has different prior learning experiences, educational backgrounds, and learning styles.
 Students who would like to complete a Level I in a non-traditional setting are asked to complete a brief proposal that identifies how the learning experience will meet specific objectives, relate to the curriculum design, and enrich their professional development.